ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 An organizer of the Community Mentorship Program and a long-term liaison between the osu!team and the Global Moderation Team, **Chaos** has been a stabilizing force in the community for many years now, with his efforts at home and abroad solidifying the future of the game.
 Beyond just this, he has also been heading the osu!
 Mapping Olympiad, a premier beatmapping contest series all the while.

-His work in managing the upkeep of the GMT and ensuring that the newest generations of osu!'s mappers and modders are guided through a labyrinthine set of customs and traditions, and helping them integrate into the game proper, whilst also ensuring that the game's chat and forums remain safe for everyone.
+His work in managing the upkeep of the GMT and ensuring that the newest generations of osu!'s mappers and modders are guided through a labyrinthine set of customs and traditions, and helping them integrate into the game proper is essentially futureproofing the scene for years to come, whilst his efforts as a moderator ensure that the game's chat and forums remain safe for everyone.

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/yaspo.jpg)](https://osu.ppy.sh/users/4945926)